wonsunahn/CS1632_Reddit_Cats/README.md

 ```

 Again, if you are not using Windows, replace geckodriver-win64.exe with the
-webdriver compatible with your OS.
+web driver compatible with your OS.
 The second logfile property redirects
 verbose log messages emitted by the Firefox browser to a null device,
 discarding them.
 This is done so that those messages don't get interleaved
 with JUnit messages and confuse you.

-The Firefox webdriver should work for all recent versions of Firefox.
+The Firefox web driver should work for all recent versions of Firefox.

 ### Running the JUnit class